Counselling & how I work

 stress, anxiety, panic, depression, low self esteem, lack of confidence, loss & bereavement, trauma, self injury, abuse, difficult relationships, life events …. to name but a few.

-My approach to counselling is to build a trusting and honest relationship in a space that feels safe and then to work creatively and holistically to enable you to explore how you are feeling; make connections and help you to find meaning in what you are experiencing.
-I believe when you feel a deeper sense of connection between your thoughts, feelings, body and environment; you can experience a greater sense of wellbeing.
+I aim to work with you in a way that suits and feels comfortable.
+My approach is to build a trusting and honest therapeutic relationship in a space that feels safe and then to work creatively and holistically to enable you to explore how you are feeling; what you are experiencing and help you to find meaning.
+I believe when you feel a deeper sense of connection between your thoughts, feelings, body and environment you can experience a greater sense of wellbeing.

 Counselling sessions usually take place weekly and last for 60 minutes.
-They cost £40 per session and are payable by bank transfer or cash.
+They cost £50 per session and are payable by bank transfer or cash.
+Some limited concessions are available for students and apprentices.

 The number of sessions will depend on you and how you feel.
 It may be that you feel you are ready to stop after a few appointments or may wish to continue for a longer period.